rafaelktakahashi/flutter_reference/doc/data_layer.md

   - **data**:
     - **data/repository**: Repositories, which can be referenced by any bloc.
 Classes in this folder can reference anything else in the data layer, but should not access APIs directly, be them remote or OS APIs.
     - **data/client**: Clients that reach remote services; blocs should not reference these classes directly (use repositories instead), and these classes can only reference ones in the service folder.
-    - **data/service**: Classes that provide either (1) OS funcionality or (2) utility functions such as calculations that are not part of the business.
+    - **data/service**: Classes that provide either (1) OS funcionality or (2) utility functions such as calculations that are not part of the business but are used frequently by business logic.